 8- Attain Multiple Bids

-When you are hiring a contractor for getting the paint job done it’s imperative to get bids from more than one contractor.
+When you are hiring a contractor to get the paint job done, it’s imperative to get bids from more than one contractor.

 Ask friends and family for recommendations or conduct a search online at sites like Networx or the Painting and Decorating Contractors of America to find local licensed and insured painters.